egkegk/egkegk/README.md

 ## Hello!
 My name is Emrys and I use he/they pronouns.

 I am an MSc Statistics student at Imperial College London.
 I completed my undergraduate studies at Pomona College in Claremont, California, earning a Bachelor's of Arts in Mathematics (Statistics) and Spanish.
 I work mainly on data analysis and visualization.
-Feel free to explore this page to see source code for my coursework, my website, and other projects.
+Feel free to explore this page to see source code for:
+- my coursework
+- my website
+- other projects!

 You can see some of my past experience on my [Linkedin](https://www.linkedin.com/in/emrys-king/).

 <!--